ibm-cloud-docs/pattern-code-engine-ai-summary-app/resiliency-architecture.md

 ## Architecture decisions for backup and restore
 {: #backup-and-restore}

-The following are backup and restore architecture decisions for the inclusion of watsonx.ai summarization in the "AI summarization using highly resilient serverless architecture pattern in {{site.data.keyword.cloud}}" pattern.
+The following are backup and restore architecture decisions for the inclusion of watsonx.ai summarization in the AI summarization using highly resilient serverless architecture pattern.

 | Architecture decision | Requirement           | Options           | Decision         | Rationale   |
 |---------------------------|----------------------------|------------------------|-----------------------|-------------------|